-Dr. Anne H. Charity Hudley’s and my book, We Do Language: English Language Variation in the Secondary English Classroom, will be released by Teachers College Press in November, and is now available for preorder on Teachers College Press, on Amazon, and on Barnes & Noble.
+Dr. Anne H. Charity Hudley’s and my book, We Do Language: English Language Variation in the Secondary English Classroom, is now available on Teachers College Press, on Amazon, and on Barnes & Noble.
+It is also available on Kindle!
 Click here to view our book website and click here to “like” our page on Facebook!

 Anne has been featured on With Good Reason radio on NPR about our NSF-funded work on language and culture in STEM classrooms.
 There’s also a great interview with Dr. Freeman Hrabowski at UMBC about educating all students to succeed in science and engineering and why it matters!